ywang037/delta-ntu-slerp4/Face detection/README.md

 ## General information

 This folder collects information and tutorials from internet that introduce how to do face detection, using the [dlib](http://dlib.net/python/index.html) or [OpenCV](https://opencv.org/).
+They can be [installed via anaconda virtual environment](http://www.codesofinterest.com/2016/10/installing-dlib-on-anaconda-python-on.html), just like how tensorflow and keras ara installed.

+Basically, the OpenCV is used for capturing frames from camera stream and display images on output windows, while the dlib is used for face detection.
+Please refer to the [example python programs under this directory](./example_face_det_webcam.py) for details.

 ~~The project [OpenFace](https://cmusatyalab.github.io/openface/) introduce how they implement the entire pipline with FaceNet.~~